sgherbst/svreal/README.md

 This means: multiply **a** and **b** and store the result in **c** with the appropriate alignment.
 The width of **c** is given the custom value "40", and the range of **c** is still determined automatically.
 As a result, the user can control the precision of intermediate results, and this in turn is useful when debugging underflow issues.

-## Passing fixed-point signals
+## Passing real-number signals

-Since compile-time parameters are used to store some of the fixed-point formatting information, some care must be taken when passing **svreal** signals through a hierarchy to ensure that information is not lost.
+Since compile-time parameters are used to store fixed-point formatting information, some care must be taken when passing **svreal** signals through a hierarchy to ensure that information is not lost.
+This is not strictly necessary when using **HARD_FLOAT**, but is still good practice because it makes it easier to switch to fixed-point.

 Consider this example, in which an outer block instantiates a module that multiplies together two signals to produce an output:

 ```verilog
 `include "svreal.sv"